 - Protein energy malnutrition (also known as protein calorie malnutrition)

-How to Avoid Malnourishment and Nutrient Deficiencies
+How to Avoid Nutrient Deficiencies

 The safest and most effective malnutrition treatment is simply making a few swaps in your diet to ensure you get all of the nutrients that your body needs.
 For most people, following a diet rich in nutrient-dense foods, like fruits, veggies, protein foods and healthy fats, is all it takes to meet your nutritional needs.
 A multivitamin can also be a beneficial and simple way to round out your diet and help fill in the gaps